Aircraft Mechanic Schools in Maine

 Licensure & Certification Requirements

-After qualifying for the FAA certification examinations through any of the avenues above, candidates should prepare to participate in both written, oral, and practical examinations in their chosen ratings.
+After qualifying for the FAA certification examinations through any of the avenues above, candidates should prepare to sit for both written, oral, and practical examinations for their chosen ratings.
 This means, for example, that someone who chooses to focus on the airframe rating must complete written, oral, and practical examinations in this rating.

 Consequently, candidates who have chosen both ratings must complete all the examinations for both ratings.

 After certification, aircraft mechanics in Maine can secure employment and start practicing legally.
-They can also pursue more advanced certifications, such as the Inspection Authorization certification, to enhance career opportunities.
+They can also pursue advanced certifications, such as the Inspection Authorization (IA), to enhance career opportunities.

-They will be eligible to take this certification exam after three years of experience.
+They will be eligible to take this certification after gaining substantial experience as an A&P mechanic.

 Top Aircraft Mechanic Schools in Maine